skounis/architecture-and-reference-framework/docs/arf.md

 -   The EUDI Wallet Provider updating the EUDI Wallet Instance,

--   The EUDI Wallet Provider revoking the EUDI Wallet Instance, including at the User\'s request.
+-   The EUDI Wallet Provider revoking the EUDI Wallet Instance, including at the User's request.
 Revocation of the Wallet Instance is accomplished by revoking the Wallet Instance Attestation (see
     \[Topic 9\] and \[Topic 38\]).